santisq/PSTree/docs/en-US/Get-PSTree.md

 ### -Recurse

-Gets the items in the specified locations and in all child items of the locations.
+Gets the items in the specified location and in all child items of the location.

 ```yaml
 Type: SwitchParameter